 LESSON COMMENTS: This is a great article (especially the first few sections) for a physics class.
 The paper explains the concept of pressure as well as forces and energy.
 Conservation of energy would be a good topic to cover before having students read and analyze this article.
-Of course, given the jargon and the length, this article would be best read in sections, as needed by the teacher.
+Of course, given the jargon and the length, this article would be best read in sections.

 Magder S. (2018).
 The meaning of blood pressure.
 Critical care (London, England), 22(1), 257. doi:10.1186/s13054-018-2171-1